 Three councils have teamed up with Splunk to bolster cyber security.
 Surrey County Council, East Sussex County Council and Brighton and Hove City Council are working with the big data analysis firm through their Orbis partnership to protect against attacks.
 More information can be found in Splunk’s press release.

 Here’s Charlotte Moreton-Dolman from the county council’s adult social care team giving her latest update from the frontline.
 Here is Charlotte with her latest update while out on her adult #socialcare rounds – this time it’s about #nutrition pic.twitter.com/LL0IQrFopx — Surrey News (@SurreyNews) April 9, 2019

-Tina Thorburn, from the county council’s highways team, provides a round-up of the work taking place on Surrey’s roads.
+Tina Thorburn from the county council’s highways team rounds up the work taking place on Surrey’s roads.

 A doorstep rogue trader has admitted fleecing a retired Surrey teacher with excessive charges for substandard work to her house and garden.
 Tom Watson pleaded guilty to running a fraudulent business after he was brought to court by Surrey trading standards officers.
 Their investigation found that the former teacher, an elderly widow from Stanwell, had … Continue reading